StephanRaab/FIDE-Chess-Data/README.md

 ![FIDE](https://images.hamodia.com/hamod-uploads/2017/11/27160118/download.jpg) ![calendar](https://print-a-calendar.com/printable-calendars/one-page-year-thumbnail.png)

 This repository is to help all chess players utilize and work with [public chess profile data](http://ratings.fide.com/download_lists.phtml) provided by the `FIDE` organization (through December 2019).
-Most of the work done, in this repository, is done through R and a bit of Python.
+The work in this repository is done through R and Python.

 # 🗺️ Where is the data?